EJRMdlRR/ACS_Projects/Multithread Compression/README.md

 ## Summary

-The optimal thread ratio seemed to be 8 threads.
-This follows from the testing hardware having 8 logical cores.
-More threads would likely be better on a more performant machine.
+The optimal thread ratio seemed to be either 5 or 7 threads.
+This seems an odd value until one considers that separate threads are created for reading and writing, in addition to the main process thread.
+This means that at '5' threads there are in actuality 8 running, which concurrs neatly with the 8 logical cores on the testing hardware.
+This is likely the reson for the performance boost at that number.
+Testing on machines with different amount of cores would be necessary to prove this.
+At '7' threads there are a total of 10 running threads, but the performance boost here is likely due to the limit of performance obtained just in compression threads.
+That is to say, after 7 compression threads the overhead in managing them and distributing tasks is likely larger than the benefit obtained by parallelizing.

 ![Performance vs Thread Comparison](thread_perf.png)